mlarreboure/kenyacovidtracker/content/home/timeline.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[experience]]
 title = "Government Minister Eugene L. Wamalwa, reports that 237 lives have been lost due to flooding.
-A total of 161,000 households (over 800,000 people) have now been affected across the country." company="" date_start = "2008-05-13" date_end = "2008-05-13"
+A total of 161,000 households (over 800,000 people) have been affected across the country." company="" date_start = "2008-05-13" date_end = "2008-05-13"